microsoft/playwright/docs/src/codegen.md

 ## Emulate geolocation, language and timezone

 Record scripts and tests while emulating timezone, language & location using the `--timezone`, `--geolocation` and `--lang` options.
-Once page opens, click the "my location" button to see geolocation in action.
+Once page opens, click the "show your location" icon at them bottom right corner of the map to see geolocation in action.

 ```bash js
 npx playwright codegen --timezone="Europe/Rome" --geolocation="41.890221,12.492348" --lang="it-IT" maps.google.com